-Nowadays, modern layers are able to achieve extremely high performances.
-For instance, they are capable of producing 366 eggs at 80 weeks and 437 eggs at 95 weeks with an average egg size of 63.1 g (Lohmann, 2018).
-To reach this level of performance, one key to success is to achieve a successful 18-week pullet rearing period .((Lohman, 2007
+Modern layers are able to achieve extremely high performances.
+For instance, they are capable of producing 366 eggs at 80 weeks and 437 eggs at 95 weeks with an average egg size of 63.1g.
+To reach this level of performance, one key to success is to achieve a successful 18-week pullet rearing period.

-For their first 18 weeks of life, pullets are raised in a facility under environmentally & nutritionally controlled conditions.
+For their first 18 weeks of life, pullets are raised in a facility under environmentally and nutritionally controlled conditions.
 The objective is to achieve the specific physiological development required to start laying.
 Amongst the objectives, attaining pullet body weight objectives at 3, 6, 12 and 18 weeks are critical.
-For instance, it is established that higher performing flocks of layers have higher 18 week body weight relative to lower performing ones (Hy-line, 2019).
+For instance, it is established that higher performing flocks of layers have higher 18 week body weight relative to lower performing ones.

 The young layer's immune system is also maturing during this phase and vaccination plays an important role.
 In fact, certain diseases are too widespread or difficult to eradicate and require a routine vaccination program.
 The role of the vaccine is to prevent a specific disease by triggering the immune system to produce antibodies that will then combat the pathogen.
-An example of a vaccination program is illustrated in the Table 1 below (msdvetmanuel, 2018).
+An example of a vaccination program is illustrated in Table 1.